 Best Car Insurance for Coverage Level Rates

-The amount of insurance you buy, whether you purchase just the state-required minimum liability or full coverage as per the auto insurance laws, affects how much you pay.
+The amount of insurance you buy, whether you purchase just the required minimum liability or full coverage as per the auto insurance laws, affects how much you pay.
 But it’s interesting to see how much prices can vary with each option and how they compare to the citywide average.

 Rates for low versus high coverage can change as much as over $3,000 with Allstate and as little as $300 with Nationwide.
 That’s why it helps to look at all of your options — the best protection available, full coverage, is more affordable with some carriers than with others.

 Best Car Insurance for Credit History Rates

 Your credit history is a common determiner of other expenses, such as rent or mortgage payments, so it’s not too surprising that it can also influence your car insurance rates.
 The higher your credit score, usually, the less you’ll pay.
 A poor credit score will restrict your options and most likely have you paying more.
-Let’s see how much credit history influences top insurers’ rates.
+Let’s see how much credit affects your auto insurance rates as well.

 State Farm had the highest price difference from poor to good credit — a whopping $8,000.
 On the opposite end, with Progressive, the difference amounts to $600.

 Best Car Insurance for Driving Record Rates

 A clean driving record will go far in terms of helping your rates, and having a spotty record will likely hinder them.
 Let’s see how much they can change with common driving infractions.